grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 Select the `Wide time series` option to transform the time series data frame from the long to the wide format.

-### Series to rows

 {{% admonition type="note" %}}
-This transformation is available in Grafana 7.1+.
+This transformation is available in Grafana 7.5.10+ and Grafana 8.0.6+.
 {{% /admonition %}}

+### Series to rows

 Use this transformation to combine the result from multiple time series data queries into one single result.
 This is helpful when using the table panel visualization.